vagnermengali/developer-purple-portfolio/README.md

 # Documentation in English

-This is a portfolio developed for study purposes using the following technologies: Next.js, Tailwind CSS, Framer Motion e TypeScript.
+This is a portfolio developed to benefit developers who don't yet have their portfolio or developers who want a ready-made portfolio.
+It was created for study purposes using the following technologies: Next.js, Tailwind CSS, Framer Motion, and TypeScript.

 ## Technologies Used